(Updated July 2017)

 WHO INVENTED THE PIANO?
 AND WHEN?

 In the 1600s, after the death of Queen Elizabeth I, and the gunpowder plot, in the wake of the English Civil War, London suffered the double trauma of the Great Plague and the Great Fire, then Europe suffered the worst of the Little Ice Age.
 At the end of that tormented century, in the reign of King William III, shortly after the death of Henry Purcell, the piano was invented by Bartolommeo Cristofori in Florence, Italy.
 (Technically, it was not known as Italy then.)
+There were various other claims to the invention or precursor of the piano, but they have no value because there is no evidence that they were successful.

 The clavichord was an even earlier keyboard instrument, but if you have ever played a solid electric guitar without plugging it in, you will have some idea how quiet a clavichord is.
 You could practise in the middle of the night, and the neighbours would not hear, so it is not suitable for public performance.